This set of Control Systems test focuses on “Time Response of Second Order Systems – IV”.

 d) Critically damped

-Explanation: Practically there are some non-linearity present in the system as friction but in mathematical model these are considered by considering high gain and lower damping.
+Explanation: Practically there are some non-linearity present in the system as friction but in mathematical models these are considered by considering high gain and lower damping.
+Due to this reason generally control system, are normally designed to be under damped.

 Sanfoundry Global Education & Learning Series – Control Systems.